Miinhaz/Garbage_classification_deployment/README.md

 ```

 ### Model Details
-- The **Mmodel.h5** file contains the deep learning model based on **Modified DenseNet201** architecture with **Squeeze-and-Excitation (SE) blocks**.
-It has been trained on a dataset of various waste images and is used for real-time predictions via both Flask and Gradio interfaces.
+- The **Mmodel.h5** file contains the deep learning model based on **Modified DenseNet201** architecture with **Parallel CNN branches** and **Squeeze-and-Excitation (SE) blocks**.
+This architecture provides enhanced accuracy by allowing the model to focus on the most relevant features of waste images.

 ## Deployment Methods